canonical/ubuntu-core-docs/docs/en/image/custom-images.md

 snapd        2.43.3        6434  stable    canonical✓  snapd
 ```

-and view the custom model assertion:
+The _snap known model_ command will show the read-only custom model
+assertion used to build the image:

 ```bash
 $ snap known model